vivekparasharr/vivekparasharr.github.io/_posts/2019-01-05-building-blocks-of-excel-vba.markdown

 ```vb
 'this is a comment
 ```

+Overall, Excel VBA is a powerful tool that can help users automate tasks, improve productivity, and enhance the functionality of Microsoft Excel.
+With its flexibility and ease of use, VBA is a valuable tool for users of all skill levels, from beginners to advanced programmers.

 To close I will emphasize the importance of practicing in learning anything new.
 Persistence and trying out different combinations of these building blocks for solving easier problems first and more complex ones later on is the only way to become fluent.